openhab/openhab-docs/configuration/restdocs.md

 ## Rest Api Explorer

-You can try and validate rest api calles from within the openHAB UI.
+You can try and validate rest api calls from within the openHAB UI.
 Just log in with an admin user, navigate to `Developer Tools -> API Explorer` and start exploring.

 ## Authentication